-CHARLESTON, SC (WCSC) - A judge delayed his decision Thursday on whether a man serving 30 years for a meth lab explosion and fire in Goose Creek that killed three people should get his sentence thrown out or reduced.
+BERKELEY COUNTY, SC (WCSC) - A federal judge has denied a sentence reduction petition for a man serving a 30 year sentence for a meth lab explosion and fire in Goose Creek that killed three people.

 From the witness stand in federal court Thursday morning, Abernathy testified his attorney also told him he had no reason to appeal his sentence.

 However, the attorney, Cameron Blazer, testified she told Abernathy he had the right to appeal, but that his chances of getting his sentence reduced were not good.

 Blazer also testified Abernathy told her he didn't want to appeal because he "didn't want to put anybody through this anymore."

 Family members of Samuel Garbe attended Thursday's hearing.

 "I thought it was a done deal," Garbe's paternal grandmother Teresa Shenot said after the hearing.
 "A lot of anxiety, very emotional, going through it all over again, seeing him all over again."

 MOBILE USERS: Click here for photos from the scene of the fire.

 The fire happened at the Pine Harbour Apartment Complex on May 31, 2012.
 It destroyed over a dozen units in the apartment located on Harbour Lake Drive.